datastaxdevs/workshop-microservices-java/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/DataStax-Academy/microservices-java-workshop-online)

 A new tab opens in your browser at  `https://<your_uid>.<your_region>.gitpod.io/#/workspace/microservices-java-workshop-online`.
-Those URL are dynamic and we cannot provide clickable links in advance.
-You should copy-paste `<your_uid>.<your_region>` as we will insert them in each URL  during the exercises.
+These URL's are dynamic and we cannot provide clickable links in advance.
+You will need to copy-paste `<your_uid>.<your_region>` as we will insert them in each URL during the exercises.

 **👁️ Expected output**

 ![SplashScreen](https://github.com/DataStax-Academy/microservices-java-workshop-online/blob/master/z-materials/images/gitpod-home.png?raw=true)

-**That's it.** Gitpod provides all tools we will need for today including `Maven` and exporting port `8080`.
+**That's it.** Gitpod provides all tools we will need today including `Maven` and exporting port `8080`.
 At initialization of the workspace we schedule a `mvn clean install` to download dependencies.
-You can still download the repository and bookmark it as all materials including slides are part of it.
+You can still download the repository and bookmark it as all materials including slides are included.

 - ### Option B - Work with Local Environment 💻

-This part is dedicated to people will to run the exercises on their laptop.
-You can skip it and directly go to [2.
-Run the Todo Application](#2-run-the-todo-application) if you want to work with gitpod.
+This part is dedicated to people running the exercises on their laptop.
+You can skip it and go directly to [2.
+Run the Todo Application](#2-run-the-todo-application) if you are using gitpod.

 **✅ (local env) Clone the repository :** : With `git` or through the web UI clone the repo
 ```bash